 \section{Introduction}

-One of the most important advantages that robots provide to human society is complementing the limited sensory abilities of users and providing them with valuable information.
-The use of a robotic guide, which offers navigational aid to users with a visual impairment, clearly illustrates this benefit.
-Most people with a visual impairment have difficulty moving freely in an unfamiliar space.
-In the absence of visual recognition, users can rely on the directional guidance from a robotic guide and achieve a safe route without being disrupted by unknown obstacles.
-In addition, this type of assistive robot is highly valuable owing to its wide range of uses, including assistance to blind and elderly people who have degraded visuo-motor skills and guidance for people from visually blocked locations, such as during a disaster.
+\IEEEPARstart{O}{ne} of the most important advantages that robots provide to human society is that they can complement the limited sensory and physical abilities of their users.
+The use of a robotic guide, which offers navigational aid to visually impaired users, clearly illustrates this benefit.
+Most visually impaired people have difficulty moving freely in unfamiliar spaces.
+In the absence of visual recognition, users can rely on directional guidance from a robotic guide and achieve a safe route without being disrupted by unknown obstacles.
+This type of assistive robot has various valuable applications, such as providing assistance to blind and elderly people with impaired visuomotor skills or guiding people from visually impoverished areas (e.g., during a disaster).

-For robots engaging with humans, such as robotic guides and other types of cooperative robots, the ability to understand the user's behavior, i.e., social intelligence, is essential~\cite{soyguder2011intelligent, charalampous2016robot, scheggi2016cooperative}.
-This allows robots to take more sophisticated movements without reducing their usability and allows users to perceive more credibility from the robots.
-In particular, when following a robotic guide, the human trajectory is determined differently from person to person, since it depends on a personal gait and a personal reaction of the guidance.
-Therefore, a robotic guide with such social intelligence can accurately predict a user's movement and guide the user to follow a precise path.
+For robots engaging with humans (e.g., robotic guides), the ability to understand a user's behavior, that is, social intelligence, is essential~\cite{scheggi2016cooperative, sirithunge2019proactive, li2020data, moon2021optimal, antonucci2021efficient, moon2021fast}.
+This allows robots to make highly sophisticated movements without reducing their usability and allows users to perceive more credibility from the robots.
+A robotic guide with such social intelligence can accurately predict a user's movement and guide the user to follow a precise path.
 This ensures the safety of blind people even in narrow and crowded places.
-Furthermore, robot actions based on a user's behavioral model can lead to an increased usability of a robotic guide by inducing smooth user movements and avoiding movements that put stress on the user's muscles, such as during an abrupt turn.
+Furthermore, robot actions planned based on predicted human movements can lead to increased usability of a robotic guide, for example, inducing smooth user movements and avoiding excessive movements that put stress on the user's muscles.